Internships with the China Environment Forum

 Since 1997, the Wilson Center's China Environment Forum (CEF) has been the “go-to” resource for convening policy, business, research, and NGO practitioners from around the world on the most pressing energy, water, and pollution problems facing China.
 We play a unique, nonpartisan role in creating multi-stakeholder dialogues around China’s energy and environmental challenges, identifying new areas for collaboration.
 CEF is currently diving into ocean plastics, focusing on US-Asia collaboration and the creation with the Wilson Center’s Serious Games Initiative to create an educational video game on plastics.

 The China Environment Forum offers rewarding internships to students who are studying or have experience related to environmental and energy challenges in China and trans-boundary environmental issues related to China.
 Currently, our vanguard project focuses on circular economy and ocean plastic waste issues in China and Southeast Asia, so additional background in these fields is a plus.
 CEF provides interns with experiences that enhance their professional research, writing, and communication skills and prepares them for careers in environmental, energy, and climate policy.
-As the responsibilities of this internship consist mainly of researching, writing, and editing, please submit a short writing sample (something you have written in the past) and elaborate on these skills in your CV and cover letter.

-Fall applications are due by July 1.
+Fall internship applications are due by August 3rd.

 Check out some pictures from our internship program in the gallery below!